fsantanar/cpu_health_checks/README.md

 ## Contribution
 If you would like to contribute to the development of CPU Health Checks, you can follow these steps:

-Fork the CPU Health Checks repository on GitHub.
+1. Fork the CPU Health Checks repository on GitHub.
-Clone your forked repository to your local machine.
+2. Clone your forked repository to your local machine.
-Create a new branch for your changes.
+3. Create a new branch for your changes.
-Make the necessary changes and additions to the codebase.
+4. Make the necessary changes and additions to the codebase.
-Test your changes thoroughly.
+5. Test your changes thoroughly.
-Commit your changes and push them to your forked repository.
+6. Commit your changes and push them to your forked repository.
-Submit a pull request on the original CPU Health Checks repository.
+7. Submit a pull request on the original CPU Health Checks repository.

 Please make sure to follow the coding style and guidelines specified in the repository to ensure consistency and maintainability.

 ## License
 CPU Health Checks is released under the MIT License.
 See the LICENSE file for more details.

+## Read The Docs Documentation

+For further documentation please refer to the Read The Docs webpage at [cpu-health-checks.readthedocs.io/](https://cpu-health-checks.readthedocs.io/en/)